bmong4mong0318/TIL/git/Gitignore.md

 # .gitignore

+It should always exist in the `root` directory.

 Share code neatly, hide files that need to be hidden!
 ```
 ### Ignore all files ending in .exe